theQRL/theqrl.org/content/blog/2021/quantum-secure-nfts-coming-q1-2022/index.md

 ### The importance of identity and ownership in the face of the looming threat of quantum computers

 Blockchain allows for self-governance of your own assets and the transmission of those assets to third parties in a trustless environment.
-This extends to NFT's as well, and allows for the proliferation and trade of any non-fungible digital asset natively.
+This extends to NFTs as well, and allows for the proliferation and trade of any non-fungible digital asset natively.
 With some extra steps, and in some cases a trusted notary, non-fungible *physical* assets as well.

 By governing your own assets (through the ownership of the private key), you have the ability to send, trade or otherwise transfer those assets to be governed by someone else (or entity).
-Brilliantly, this makes it possible to facilitate useful governance structures around NFTs as well, such as through the use of multi-signature transactions, or fractional Non-Fungible Tokens to allow owning 'shares' in NFT's.
+Brilliantly, this makes it possible to facilitate useful governance structures around NFTs as well, such as through the use of multi-signature transactions, or fractional Non-Fungible Tokens to allow owning 'shares' in NFTs.

 The downside is if someone gets a hold of your keys, they can transfer the assets to themselves and thereby own that non-fungible asset.
 The reality of this issue compounds when you think about it in terms of real-estate, diamonds, cars, land, and other such assets.
-It's important for anyone with governance over NFT's to properly secure their wallets, but in the future, that's not going to be enough.
+It's important for anyone with governance over NFTs to properly secure their wallets, but in the future, that's not going to be enough.

-This is because **sufficiently powerful enough quantum computers will allow people to steal NFT's on blockchains which are using quantum vulnerable cryptography** by deriving the private key from its public key (emitted when making a transaction).
+This is because **sufficiently powerful enough quantum computers will allow people to steal NFTs on blockchains which are using quantum vulnerable cryptography** by deriving the private key from its public key (emitted when making a transaction).
 These blockchains includes any blockchain reliant on ECC, which includes Bitcoin, Ethereum, and almost every other blockchain currently in circulation.

 *When* a sufficiently powerful enough quantum computer is the subject of much debate, but with so many industry leaders now involved with quantum computing in some capacity, quantum computing progress has been accelerating at an accelerating rate.